 Example: “Four professional leadership and volunteer service opportunities”

-Example: “By the end of the academic year, impact retention rates”
+Example: “By the end of the academic year, to enhance retention rates”

 Examples

-“Provide four professional leadership and volunteer service opportunities for first-generation students to increase retention rates by the end of the academic year.”
+“By the end of the academic year, provide four professional leadership and volunteer opportunities for first-generation students to increase engagement and support higher retention rates.”

 Tips

-- Objectives should relate back to the goals and provide more details.
+- Objectives should align with the goals and provide additional detail.

-- Be sure that statements are concise and consistent with the goal.
+- Ensure statements are concise and consistent with the associated goal.

-- Using Administrative Taxonomies can assist with choosing the most appropriate action verb for your objective statement.
+- Using Administrative Taxonomies can help select the most appropriate action verb for each objective.

 Use the Administrative Taxonomy (graphic or text version) below to find the right verb(s) for your objective statement.